 - 1. Do not engage in private discussions with others while someone else is speaking. - 2.
 Without prior approval, the use of electronic recording devices is not permitted. - 3.
-Do not ask instructor for legal advice
+Silence all cell phones and other electronic devices before entering the classroom. - 4.
+Do not text, chat, instant message, surf the web, or listen to mp3s or other media in class. - 5.
+Do not ask instructor for financial and/or legal advice

-ATTENDANCE POLICY: Attendance is taken every time you logon to your course during class duration.
-Students are to log on to their learning management system no less that 3 different times per assignment week (i.e. Week #1, Week #2, etc...)
+ATTENDANCE POLICY: Attendance is taken every class period.
 Students are highly encouraged to attend each and every class due to the technical nature of the subject matter.
-A student is not allowed to miss more than 2 weeks for the entire class duration.
+A student is not allowed to miss more than four (4) hours total for the entire class duration.
 Excessive absences will result in the students having his/her overall semester grade dropped by one grade level.
-(Excessive is defined as more than 2-week absences).
+(Excessive is defined as more than four (4) absences).
 It is the student's responsibility to withdraw from the class if s/he no longer wishes to attend.
 (The instructor will NOT drop a student from class because of lack of attendance).
 If a student does not complete the class or withdraw, the student will receive a grade of "F".